 Once your business is all set up, it’s time to start finding clients.
-This may seem daunting at first, but it gets easier with practice.
-A huge part of learning how to become a virtual assistant is learning how to find clients.
+It may seem daunting to find your first customer, but it gets easier with practice.
+A huge part of learning how to become a virtual assistant with no experience is learning how to find clients.

-You can start by announcing your new business on your personal social media profiles and inviting your friends and family to your new business website and profiles.
-You’d be surprised who your family & friends may know that are in need of services you are offering.
+You can start by announcing your new business on your personal social media profiles.
+Invite your friends and family to your new business website and profiles.
+You’d be surprised who your family & friends may know that need the services you're offering.

 Look for opportunities everywhere you go when launching your business.
 I was at my children’s book signing and met another author that was in desperate need of a virtual assistant; she just didn’t know it yet.
 She was a busy mother of two and a best-selling author that needed help with tasks she didn’t have time for.

 I gave her my card, and she hired me to catch up on some tasks for her!
 You never know who will need your services.
 Be proud of your new business, and seek out potential clients when the opportunity presents itself.

 What do I need to become a virtual assistant?

 When it comes to your virtual assistant business, there are some tools that you will need to operate your business efficiently.

 One of the main tools is a decent computer; a must for online businesses.
 You will need a computer that can perform at optimum speeds for programs such as Zoom and Skype.
 Consider purchasing one pre-owned if you don’t already own one to save money.

 You also will need to have a reliable internet connection to be able to work remotely.

 If it makes it easier for you to work, setting up multiple monitors can be useful, especially if you work with a lot of tabs open.